 - Fuel Injector Sound – By using an engine stethoscope, you can listen to your car’s engine.
 Place the tip onto the injector, and if you hear a sharp clicking sound, they are operating properly.
 If they are silent, they are not working.

-- Fuel Injector Inspection – You can take the injectors out of your Ford and inspect them for damage, dirt or rust.
+- Fuel Injector Inspection – You can take the injectors out of your Ford and inspect them for damage, dirt, or rust.
 You can start by removing the fuel rails and detaching each injector from the rail.
-When you remove the injector, there will be fuel that spills out of the rail, so make sure you do not get it on you or the ground.
+When you remove the injector, there will be fuel that spills out of the rail, so make sure you do not get it on yourself or the ground.

 Without a properly operating fuel injector system, you will not get the right amount of fuel to your engine, so if you start to see any of these signs, you need to take measures to correct the problem as soon as you can.
 Not only will your fuel efficiency increase, but you will be expelling fewer emissions also.
 If you run into any problems, contact your local Ford dealership for assistance.